fgassert/fgassert.github.io/about.md

 ---
 layout: default
 title: About
-subtitle: Francis helps organizations accomplish more with data and technology.
+subtitle: I help organizations accomplish more with data and technology.
 ---

-With each project Francis seeks to understand the fundamental issues, whether social, organizational, or technical, and find solutions that will last.
+With each project I seek to understand the fundamental issues, whether social, organizational, or technical, and find solutions that will last.

-Most recently, Francis led data and digital project strategy as [World Resources Institute's](https://wri.org)
+Most recently, I led data and digital project strategy as [World Resources Institute's](https://wri.org)
 Data for Impact Lead, where he managed the development of [Resource Watch](https://resourcewatch.org)